mrogunlana/Panama/README.md

-# Panama - A fluent dotnet core library for event-based microservices
+# Panama - A fluent dotnet core framework for event-based microservices

-Panama is a dotnet core library based on the command query responsibility segregation design pattern [(CQRS overview)](https://learn.microsoft.com/en-us/azure/architecture/patterns/cqrs).
+Panama is a dotnet core framework based on the command query responsibility segregation design pattern [(CQRS overview)](https://learn.microsoft.com/en-us/azure/architecture/patterns/cqrs).

-The library is organized around `ICommand`, `IQuery`, `IValidate`, `IRollback` interfaces:
+The framework is organized around `ICommand`, `IQuery`, `IValidate`, `IRollback` interfaces:

 ## ICommand
 Commands are objects that can change the state of a domain.
 A chain of responsibilities in the form of multiple `ICommand` objects can be scaffolded on a handler to form a comprehensive domain event: